clintval/sample-sheet/docs/quick-start.rst

 Quick Start
 ===========

-To demonstrate the features of this library we will use a test file available at this remote location:
+To demonstrate the features of this library we will use a test file at an HTTPS endpoint.
+To follow along, ensure you have the `smart_open` library installed!

 .. code-block:: python